Behind the Scenes

 written by Marvin Gaye, Ivy George Hunter and William Stevenson, recorded by Martha Reeves - You Really Got A Hold On Me

-written by Smokey Robinson, recorded by The Miracles - Man’s World
+written by Smokey Robinson, recorded by The Miracles - It’s A Man’s Man’s Man’s World

 written by James Brown, Betty Jean Newsome and Dwight Grant, recorded by James Brown - Reach Out I’ll Be There